-This nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and is approved by the Iowa Board of Nursing.
+The Associate of Science in Nursing (ASN) is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, Phone: (404) 975-5000, www.acenursing.org, and is approved by the Iowa Board of Nursing.

 Once you successfully complete this major, you have the opportunity to advance into the online RN to BSN major at Mercy College where you will be able to work as a nurse while completing your BSN.

 Certification Exam (NCLEX) Pass Rate: 72.7%

 Defined as pass rate for first-time exams taken between January 1 and December 31, 2016.